r-lib/vctrs/tests/testthat/_snaps/subscript-loc.md

     Code
       vec_as_location2(1, 1L, missing = "bogus")
     Error <rlang_error>
-      `missing` must be one of "error" or "propagate", not "bogus".
+      `bogus` must be one of "error" or "propagate", not "bogus".